pasqal-io/godasse/README.md

 That's... not too bad.
 A bit repetitive and error-prone but we can live with that.

 Now, what about `AdvancedFetchRequest`?
-Ah, well, there it's a bit more complicated because we want the ability to detect whether a field is left undefined:
+Ah, well, there it's a bit more complicated because we want the ability to detect whether a field is missing:

 ```go
 func (dest *AdvancedFetchRequest) UnmarshalJSON(buf []byte) error {